VS

-The Jeep Compass (SUV) is powered by a Petrol MHEV, Plugin Hybrid or Electric engine and comes with a Automatic transmission.
-In comparison, the Kia PV5 (Cargo Van) features a Electric engine and a Automatic gearbox.
+The Jeep Compass (SUV) comes with a Petrol MHEV, Plugin Hybrid or Electric engine and Automatic transmission.
+In comparison, the Kia PV5 (Cargo Van or Bus) features a Electric engine with Automatic transmission.

-When it comes to boot capacity, the Jeep Compass offers 550 L, while the Kia PV5 provides – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 240 HP of the Jeep Compass or the 121 HP of the Kia PV5 suits your needs better.
+When it comes to boot capacity, the Jeep Compass offers 550 L, while the Kia PV5 provides 1320 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 240 HP of the Jeep Compass or the 163 HP of the Kia PV5 suits your needs better.

 The Jeep Compass combines a rugged aesthetic with modern sophistication, making it a standout choice in the compact SUV segment.
 Its robust design is complemented by a comfortable interior that offers ample space and cutting-edge technology for a seamless driving experience.
 Whether tackling urban environments or venturing off-road, the Compass provides versatility and reliability, embodying the adventurous spirit synonymous with the Jeep brand.